by Lucas Fink

 Secondly, “the game” is an abstract, inanimate noun; a text can’t “wag its finger at the player”.
 If anything, the game is wagging its its finger at its central characters; they are the perpetrators of these atrocities, not the player.
 The player is just along for the ride.
 I can understand, though, why it is so difficult to distance yourself from or to assess unbiased by empathy a character when you control most of her physical actions.
 The game, though, only allows you to control how the violence happens, not what happens or who gets killed.
 Often, the game even denies the player control over the how and just presents a small on-screen prompt: “press square to strike”.
 Naughty Dog didn’t set out to make a role-playing game and as such afford the player absolutely no influence over the game’s events; that’s the point.
 They’re telling a linear story here via an interactive medium.

 Thirdly, to argue the writing is lazy because “revenge bad” is the only thing the game has to say is wildly reductive and short-sided.
-Even if that singular message was the only thing the game communicates, who cares?
+Even if that singular message is the only thing the game communicates, who cares?
 Classic works of literature and film often boil down to absurdly simple central conceits, not to mention that there’s a vast reservoir of widely-loved texts for which “revenge bad” is really the only theme(Moby Dick, to mention one).
 TLoU 2 is about identity, perspective, nature and humanity’s existence within and/or apart from it, understanding the Other, cycles of violence, and, yes, revenge.
-I could’ve just written on all those themes, which probably would’ve produced a more original and insightful essay, but a rant in defense of the game is probably more fun to read and I’m at 1,000 words.
+I could’ve just written on all those themes, which probably would’ve produced a more original and insightful post, but a rant in defense of the game is probably more fun to read and I’m at 1,000 words.

 I'll totally lend you my PS4 so you can play this game.